home-assistant/home-assistant.io/source/_integrations/unifi.markdown

 Home Assistant offers UniFi integration through **Configuration** -> **Integrations** -> **UniFi Controller**.

-Enter `host address`, `user name` and `password` and then continue to select which `site` you want to connect to Home Assistant.
+Enter `host` address, `username` and `password` and then continue to select which `site` you want to connect to Home Assistant.
 The user needs administrator privileges in order to control POE switches.

 ### Extra configuration for device tracker